 Not good again.

-Lack of automation is likely to be the biggest bottleneck in lead generation.
+Lack of marketing automation is likely to be the biggest bottleneck in lead generation.

-I do not think it is possible for a tech company to scale its business without marketing automation at all.
+I do not think a tech company can scale its business without marketing automation at all.

 Well, then you have a serious challenge.
 However, you are not alone (I hope it helps to know that!).